jetweedy/python_mysql/README.md

 # python_mysql
 Some starter tools for connecting to MySQL using Python

+## Get Access to a MySQL Database
+If you don't have an existing option, then you can use something like Docker Desktop to run it in a container.
+There are some quick instructions for that at the bottom.

 ## Fork/Clone this repository
 You won't be able to push code up to it, so you'll probably want to fork your own copy and play with it there.